 - something that happened more than five years ago, unless an investigation is in the public interest

-- a disciplinary process: we can’t discipline someone, get them dismissed or change the outcome of a disciplinary investigation
+- an organisation's disciplinary process: we can’t discipline someone, get them dismissed or change the outcome of a disciplinary investigation

-- a disagreement with anything raised in court or a court decision
+- disagreements with anything raised in court or a court decision

 - a social care worker who isn’t registered with us.